 After completing medical school at the University of Virginia, where he was inducted into the Alpha Omega Alpha Honor Medical Society and the Gold Humanism Honor Society, he completed neurology residency training at Harvard Medical School at the Brigham and Women's Hospital and Massachusetts General Hospital in Boston.
 He then completed a neuro-ophthalmology fellowship with mentors Drs.
 Nancy Newman and Valerie Biousse at Emory University in Atlanta.

-He has been invited to speak at regional, national, and international conferences on neuro-ophthalmology subjects and has been an author on dozens of peer-reviewed neuro-ophthalmology publications.
+He has been invited to speak at regional, national, and international conferences on neurology and neuro-ophthalmology subjects and has been an author on dozens of peer-reviewed neurology and neuro-ophthalmology publications.
+Dr. Mackay also teaches in courses for the American Academy of Neurology.

 He stays even busier at home with his wife and eight young children, who are the joy of his life.
 He enjoys spending time with them, serving in his church, and working on cars.